Lisa Carrington leads women’s K4 into final

 - 1 min read

-Dame Lisa Carrington has successfully returned to competitive canoeing in Milan.
+Lisa Carrington has successfully returned to competitive canoe racing in Milan.

-The eight-time Olympic champion's spearheaded New Zealand's K4 crew to the final with a win in the heats at the canoe sprint world championships.
+The eight-time Olympic champion spearheaded New Zealand's K4 crew to the final with a win in the heats at the Canoe Sprint World Championships on Wednesday (Thursday NZ Time).

 LATEST HEADLINES:

-Carrington linked up with Alicia Hoskin, Tara Vaughan and Lucy Matehaere as New Zealand topped their heat to go directly into the women’s kayak four 500m final.
+Carrington linked up with Alicia Hoskin, Tara Vaughan and Lucy Matehaere as New Zealand topped their heat to go directly into the women’s K4 500m final.

 “I didn’t think I was going to be as nervous as I was out there,” said Carrington, who will also team up with Vaughan in the women’s kayak double 500m.